Transferring to Union

 There’s more than one way to get therePosted by Matt Malatesta

 At Union, we don’t see a huge number of transfer students.
-In any given year, we might have about 30 transfers, relative to a class of about 570 incoming freshmen.
+In any given year, we might have about 30 transfers, relative to a class of about 570 incoming first years.

 But we really encourage transfer students and have stepped up our recruitment in that area over the past four years.
 We like to leave our door open for students to enter college in a variety of ways and at different times and ages.
 Transfer students are usually a little older and obviously come to us with very different experiences, which can be really valuable.